scott-anderson-wc/cs210pub/assignments/a09/20questions.md

 1. Show Tree

 Initially, the first button is the only one that will work.
-It uses an Ajax request to load the tree from the server as a string and parse it into a JSON data structure.
+It uses an Ajax request to load the tree from the server as a string of text and parse it into a JSON data structure.
 After the tree is loaded, both of the other two buttons will work.